Basílica de la Merced

 The church as it stands today is the third building erected here, and its construction began in 1735.
 Half a century later, Italian architect Joaquín Toesca completed it.
 He also designed the Main Altar, with Our Lady of Perpetual Help as the centerpiece.

-Next to this is the gilt polychrome pulpit, in German baroque style, dating from the 18th century.
-In the center of the Main Altar stands the image of Our Lady of Perpetual Help, brought in 1548 from Cuzco, this being one of the first images to have reached Chile.
+Inside is the gilt polychrome pulpit, in German baroque style, dating from the 18th century and the Main Altar, where is the image of Our Lady of Perpetual Help, brought in 1548 from Cuzco, this being one of the first images to have reached Chile.

 On the left tower is an enormous bell that is part of a German carillon, the first of its kind in Santiago, officially inaugurated in 1928.
 The church also has the largest organ in Chile.